Tuesday Morning Quotes

 At the heart of all this personal work is a bigger question: What do I want to give back?

-For me, the answer has always been: “I would like to change the world by helping people transform their pain into purpose.
+For me, the answer has always been: “I would like to change the world for the better by helping people transform their pain into purpose.

 And here’s the truth—you don’t have to change the whole world today.
 Start with one conversation.
 One act of kindness.
 One commitment to yourself that you actually keep.
 Small ripples create waves.